serverless/blog/posts/2017-06-09-serverless-v1.15.0.md

 ### `serverless.json` support

-Usually you write your services definition in you `serverless.yml` or `serverless.yaml` file.
+Usually you write your services definition in a `serverless.yml` or `serverless.yaml` file.

 v1.15 finally adds support for `serverless.json`.
 This way you can write your service specification in plain JSON: